Saint Kitts and Nevis travel advice

 Influenced by the many cultures to pass through Saint Kitts and Nevis, the islands offer a variety of fare, despite their size.
 Fresh seafood is available on both islands with kingfish and snapper popular.
 The spiny lobster is a particular delicacy.
 The national dish is stewed salt fish, served with spicy plantains and coconut dumplings.
 Jamaican inspired jerk chicken and rotis are great street stall snacks.
 Pelau, or "cook up" is a Kittitian version of paella, with rice cooked together with fish, meat and vegetables.

 Cane Spirit Rothschild, nicknamed CSR, is a clear, sugar cane liquor made on the island.
 It's usually served neat or mixed with the refreshing local grapefruit drink called Ting.
-The local beer is called Carib, and locally blended Brinley Gold rum comes in a dazzling array of flavours including vanilla, coffee, coconut and mango.
+The local beer is called Carib, and locally blended Brinley Gold rum comes in a dazzling array of flavors including vanilla, coffee, coconut and mango.

 We recommend you drink bottled water rather than from the tap, although superior standard restaurants and hotels do provide purified water that is generally fine to drink.